drissamri/beautiful-jekyll/_posts/2019-05-21-minimize-aws-lambda-java-cold-starts.md

 If you really want to use Spring, definitely make sure you use Spring Cloud Function instead of Spring Boot.
 A lot of optimalization work has been done lately to make it faster.

-When integrating to AWS services like S3, DynamoDB and so on it helps to use the [AWS SDK for Java 2.x](https://aws.amazon.com/blogs/developer/aws-sdk-for-java-2-x-released/) over the older one.
+When integrating with AWS services like S3, DynamoDB and so on it helps to use the [AWS SDK for Java 2.x](https://aws.amazon.com/blogs/developer/aws-sdk-for-java-2-x-released/) over the older one.
-This can shave off a few hundred milliseconds your startup.
+This can shave off a few hundred milliseconds from start up.
 AWS provides a no-dependency lightweight HTTP client that starts up faster than the default Apache HTTP client, but this is not enabled by default.

 Most of my Lambda's are built with [Dagger](https://github.com/google/dagger) (Dependency Injection) and [Gson](https://github.com/google/gson) (JSON parsing, faster than Jackson) and a few extras.
 This has served me well so far but I'm evaluating newer frameworks like [Quarkus](https://quarkus.io/) and [Micronaut](https://micronaut.io/) that have been built with fast start ups and low memory environments in mind.
-Both these frameworks also have been were fast to support [GraalVM](https://www.graalvm.org/), which I won't talk about today but this will the subject of my next blog post.
+Both these frameworks have been fast to provide initial support for [GraalVM](https://www.graalvm.org/), which I won't talk about today but this will the subject of my next blog post.

 ### 4. Prefer low overhead runtimes
-Dare to ask if your services could be implemented in a language that has less problems with slow cold starts like nodejs, Python or Go.
+Dare to ask if your services could be implemented in a language that has less problems with slow cold starts like node.js, Python or Go.

-Java is still my go-to language but functions should be small services, which could help in experimenting with other language.
+Java is still my go-to language but functions should be small services, which could help in experimenting with other languages.
-Nowadays the JavaScript quirks are much less when using nodejs with TypeScript.
+Nowadays the JavaScript quirks are much less when using node.js with TypeScript.
 This could be a good candidate for a Java developer to experiment with.

 ### 5. Choose the right memory settings
 The higher you set the memory settings, the more you are billed for execution time.
 The important remark is, when you double your memory on AWS Lambda you get **more** than double the CPU capacity.
-This could possibly mean your Lambda will execute faster and it'll costs less than you would have with lower memory settings.
+This could possibly mean your Lambda will execute faster and it'll cost less than you would have with lower memory settings.

 It's crucial to fine-tune and find the best memory settings for your function.
 A tool like [AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning) could help you do this automatically.